-When his once-vibrant mother attempts suicide, the mystery surrounding her motivation puts a strain on the Evans family and Rob is left feeling despondent.
-He’s already forfeited some significant relationships, including those with his ex-girlfriend, Sarah, and his manager, leaving him single and no longer on the top-100 music charts.
-The state of his mother’s mental health, however, taxes his most important relationship, the one with his pregnant older sister, Megan.
+Ever since his parents divorced when he was young, Rob has had a distant relationship with his mother, a relationship that is now further strained by the demands of her rehabilitation.
+He’s already forfeited some significant connections, including those with his ex-girlfriend, Sarah, his manager, and his father.
+The state of his mother’s health, however, taxes his most important relationship, the one with his pregnant older sister, Megan.

-Time is limited by his mother’s potential relapse.
-By embracing a new teaching job and rediscovering his love of football, a sport he once excelled at, Rob evaluates whether his home is in the classroom, on the football field, in his childhood house where his mother still resides, or with the one woman he’s ever truly loved.
+By embracing a new teaching job and rediscovering his love of football, a sport he once excelled at, Rob evaluates whether his home is in the classroom, on the football field, in his childhood house, or with the one woman he’s ever truly loved.